mosman7/Eng130_Business/README.md

 ###How does DevOps benefit a business
--Can bring consistent improvements in systems qualities
+-Can bring consistent improvements in systems qualities -better quality projects completed
+-reduces costs
+-increase in customer satisfaction
+-improved collaboration between teams

 ### How to make a good elevator pitch
+Your elevator pitch should be:
+-Brief - no more than 90 seconds
+-Mention your goals
+-Speak to the audience - look at the camera
+-Be persuasive - use hand gestures and smile
+-PRACTICE

 ###SDLC DevOps lifecycle